-Update your paperwork and make sure to bring several copies to the interview. (cover letter, resume, references)

-Research the organization and company.

-Read over the job description multiple times and make sure you can summarize the position in your own words if the employer asks you to.

-Anticipate and practice interview questions.
-Don't memorize your answers; make notecards to practice concepts or ideas to express for specific questions.

-Do a test drive to your interview site so that on the big day you will know where you are going and where you should park.

-Arrive 10-15 minutes early, as there may be paperwork you need to fill out.

-Dress professionally.
-Try on your planned outfit in advance to ensure it fits properly.

-Bring a folder to carry all of your documents in to keep them neat and organized.

-Prepare five thought-provoking questions to ask the employer. (examples follow) Smile and introduce yourself.
+- ☑ Update your materials and bring several copies to the interview in your bag (cover letter, resume, references). - Research the organization and company. - A Read over the job description multiple times and make sure you can summarize the position in your own words if the employer asks you to. - Anticipate and practice interview questions.
+Don't memorize your answers; practice concepts or ideas to express for specific questions (Big Interview can help with this!) - If in person, do a test drive to your interview site so that on the big day you will know where you are going and where you should park. - Arrive 10-15 minutes early, as there may be paperwork you need to fill out. - ☑ Dress professionally.
+Try on your planned outfit in advance to ensure it fits properly. - Bring a folder to carry all of your documents in to keep them neat and organized. - ☑ Prepare 3-5 questions to ask the employer. (examples follow)